ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

     6. A combination of all the above approaches

 ---
+1. How does stacking differ from other ensemble methods like bagging and boosting?

+---

+2. What are the key components of a stacking ensemble?

+---

+3. How do you prevent overfitting in a stacked ensemble?

+---

+4. Can you explain the process of creating a stacking ensemble?

+---

+5. What is the advantage of stacking over using a single powerful model?

+---

+6. What are some popular algorithms used as base models in stacking ensembles?

+---

+7. Are there any limitations or challenges associated with stacking ensembles?

+---

+8. Can you explain the difference between stacking and blending?

+---

+9. When should you consider using stacking in a machine learning project?

+---

+10. How does blending work?

+---

+11. What is the purpose of a meta-model in blending?

+---

+12. What are the advantages of blending?

+---

+13. What are the common algorithms used for blending?

+---

+14. What precautions should you take when implementing blending?

+---

+15. Can you explain the difference between bagging, boosting, and blending?

+---

+16. When should you consider using blending in a machine learning project?

+---

+17. What challenges can arise when implementing blending in practice?

+---
 2. An argument erupts between two senior data-scientists regarding the choice of an approach for training of a very small medical corpus.
 One suggest that bagging is superior while the other suggests stacking.
 Which technique, bagging or stacking, in your opinion is superior?
 Explain in detail.
     1. Stacking since each classier is trained on all of the available data.
     2. Bagging since we can combine as many classifiers as we want by training each on a different sub-set of the training corpus.